YashGunjal16/ASSIGNMENT5/README.md

 Handle missing values (if any).

 Normalization:
 Apply MinMaxScaler to normalize temperature values between 0 and 1.

 Sequence Generation:
 Create input-output sequences using a 30-day lookback window.

-Reshape the input to fit the LSTM requirements: [samples, timesteps, features].
+Reshape the input to fit the LSTM input format: [samples, timesteps, features].

 Model Development:
 Build a Sequential LSTM model:

 One LSTM layer with 50 units and tanh activation.

-A Dense output layer with one neuron (for the next day's prediction).
+A Dense output layer with one neuron (for next-day prediction).

-Compile with Adam optimizer and MSE loss.
+Compile using Adam optimizer and MSE loss function.

 Training and Evaluation:

-Split data into 80% training and 20% testing.
+Split data into 80% training and 20% testing sets.

-Train the model using early stopping for optimization.
+Train the model using early stopping for better generalization.

-Evaluate the model performance using RMSE and MAE.
+Evaluate model performance using RMSE and MAE metrics.

 Visualization:
 Plot actual vs. predicted temperatures to visually assess the model’s forecasting ability.

 📊 Visualizations
-The project includes:
+This project includes:

 Raw Time Series Plot:
-Shows the original daily minimum temperatures over time.
+Displays the original daily minimum temperatures over time.

 Prediction vs Actual Plot:
-Displays how closely the model's forecasted values align with the true observed temperatures.
+Shows how closely the model's forecasted values align with the true observed temperatures.

 📈 Model Performance
 Evaluated using the testing dataset:

-Root Mean Squared Error (RMSE): [value will vary depending on training run]
+Root Mean Squared Error (RMSE): (Value varies depending on training run)

-Mean Absolute Error (MAE): [value will vary depending on training run]
+Mean Absolute Error (MAE): (Value varies depending on training run)

-These metrics demonstrate how accurately the model captures the temperature trend.
+These metrics demonstrate the model's ability to accurately capture the underlying temperature trend.

 🔍 Insights
-LSTM models are effective for capturing sequential patterns in weather data.
+LSTM models are effective in capturing sequential patterns in weather data.

-Normalization and proper windowing are key to improving model accuracy.
+Normalization and proper windowing are crucial for improving model performance.

-Training on sliding windows helps the model generalize well over time.
+Training on sliding windows allows the model to generalize better over time.

 🎯 Conclusion
 This project successfully demonstrates the power of Long Short-Term Memory (LSTM) networks for univariate time series forecasting.

-It highlights key practices such as:
+Key highlights include:

 Careful data preprocessing,